gabriel20xx/CollabTable/CollabTableAndroid/README.md

 - Add items with values for each field
 - Beautiful Material 3 design with dynamic colors
 - Local Room database for offline support
-- Automatic synchronization with server
+- Automatic synchronization with server (WebSocket-first with HTTP fallback)
 - Soft delete support (items can be recovered on server)

 ## Architecture